dlab-berkeley/Bash-Git/quickref.md

 **git log -p -2** view commit details (press Enter to see more lines; press q to quit)

 **git status** view state of working directory and staging area

-# Git workflow and vocabulary

-**Fork → clone → push → pull request → merge**

-**Fork:** A copy of a repository; you can experiment freely without affecting the original repository.
-You can fork a repository to make proposed changes.

-**Clone:** Download an existing Git repository to your local computer, while the original still lives on the remote server.

-**Origin:** The URL of the upstream repopsitory

-**Upstream:** the maintainer's repository; once cloned, the origin becomes wherever it was cloned from

-**Pull:** synchronize your local repository with changes in the central upstream repo (even though it is cloned from the origin) ... (and pushed to the fork!)

-**Stage:** Designate altered files to be included in the next commit.

-**Commit:** Revisions to a file/set of files that creates a unique ID of those changes ("hash") to track changes that are pushed.

-**Push:** Send your committed local changes to a remote repository.

-**Pull request:** A way to communicate changes you wish to make to a repository, used to facilitate discussion with collaborators and additional commits before it is merged into the master branch.

-**Merge:** Turning a pull request's changes into a single commit and merged into the master branch.